drbarzaga/React-Toolkit/README.md

 ### 🚀 React Frontend Toolkit CLI

-To make it easy to access all the tools mentioned here, we designed the React Frontend Toolkit CLI, a command-line interface that provides access to this list of tools and packages directly from your terminal.
-For more detailed usage instructions and examples, please refer to the [official documentation](https://github.com/drbarzaga/React-Frontend-Toolkit-CLI#readme).
+To make it easy to access all the tools mentioned here, we designed the React Toolkit CLI, a command-line interface that provides access to this list of tools and packages directly from your terminal.
+For more detailed usage instructions and examples, please refer to the [official documentation](https://github.com/drbarzaga/React-Toolkit-CLI#readme).

 ### Installation